anbe42/piuparts/README.txt

 Some of the configuration items are not required, but it is best to set them all to be sure what the configuration actually is.

+==== qa-list.txt

+The web reporting interface includes the file 'qa-list.txt' at the root, with a concise summary of the current test results, by source package, for the stable, testing, and unstable repositories.
+Each line in the file contains 7 fields, separated by spaces:

+  Package Name
+  Stable test result
+  Stable package URL
+  Testing test result
+  Testing package URL
+  Unstable test result
+  Unstable package URL

+The test result is expressed as a single character, as follows:

+  P - Pass
+  F - Fail
+  W - Waiting to be tested
+  X - Test blocked by failure
+  - - Doesn't exist

+The URL points to a source package-level summary page for the distribution.

 ==== piuparts.debian.org specific configuration

 In addition to some of the above settings the following